GuillaumeMacret/RPGKhoraanProto/readme.md

 ## Contribute

-This is early work, no release was made at the time.
-In that way you can't contribute yet.
-When a first release will pop out we will appreciate bug reports.
+This is early work, we don't have any precise idea of what we want to do yet and just trying things under Unity.
+In that way you can't really contribute yet.